dvitanov/lorevc/docs/phase-i-preparation/understand-the-fundraising-market.md

 Early stage investing turns out to be a very dynamic market, which has undergone many big changes in the last decade - from the birth of super-angels to seed funds and micro VCs to incubators and so much more.
 Therefore, it is important for entrepreneurs to put some effort into understanding the current state of affairs.

 **You can do that by talking with people in the industry - founders, lawyers, executives.
-Or by consulting online resources such as Crunchbase, PitchBook, AngelList, and so forth.
-It’s not a lot of work, and it pays off to be informed.**
+Or by consulting online resources such as Crunchbase, PitchBook, AngelList, and so forth.** It’s not a lot of work, and it pays off to be informed, especially because the market moves quickly and knowledge from just a few months ago can suddenly become obsolete.

 Here is what kind of information you should look for: